Python Turtle - Lesson 3

 Part 2 Exercise

-In this course, the exercises are the make component of the PRIMM model.
-So work through the following exercise and make your own code.
+In this course, the exercises are the make part of the PRIMM model.
+Work through the exercise and write your own code.

 Exercise 4

-Download lesson_3_ex_4.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_3_ex_4.py file and save it in your lesson folder.

 1import turtle